supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/11-Spark-nobook-in-Synapse-Pipeline.md

----
-lab:
-    title: 'Use an Apache Spark notebook in a pipeline'
-    ilt-use: 'Lab'
----

 # Use an Apache Spark notebook in a pipeline

 In this exercise, we're going to create an Azure Synapse Analytics pipeline that includes an activity to run an Apache Spark notebook..